7 Great National Park Destinations for Spring Break

 1. Zion and Bryce Canyon National Parks, Utah

 Spring is the sweet spot for Zion.
-The weather is mild, the wildflowers start to bloom, and you skip peak-season congestion.
+The weather is mild, the wildflowers are blooming, and peak-season congestion hasn’t hit yet.
 Zion is ideal for families because you can enjoy big views without big hikes.
-The Riverside Walk, Emerald Pools Trail, and Canyon Overlook Trail are all short, stunning, and perfect for kids.
-There are also options for hot air ballooning if you want a more bucket-list experience or hot springs for the ultimate relaxation.
+The Riverside Walk, Weeping Rock, Emerald Pools Trail, and Canyon Overlook Trail are all short, stunning, and perfect for kids.
+There are also options for ATV and jeep tours, hot air ballooning if you want a more bucket-list experience or hot springs for the ultimate in relaxation.

 If your kids are into Star Wars (and let’s be honest, most are), they’ll love OutpostX, a themed glamping experience near Zion where you can sleep under the desert stars in a Star Wars-inspired “basecamp.”
 It’s one of those stays your kids will remember forever.